Lewis Sills

 Wartime Service

-At the outbreak of war 1st Battalion (The Cameronians) were stationed at Maryhill Barracks Glasgow and the 2nd (Scottish Rifles) Battalion were in Malta, returning to England and then moving to France, landing in Le Havre on 5 Nov 1914.
+At the outbreak of war the 1st Battalion (The Cameronians) were stationed at Maryhill Barracks Glasgow and the 2nd (Scottish Rifles) Battalion were in Malta, returning to England and then moving to France, landing in Le Havre on 5 November 1914.

-At some time Lewis must have transferred into 2nd Battalion as date of entry to France is the same as that of the 2nd Bn.
-In 1916 the 2nd Bn were on the Somme Battlefied and on 23rd Oct 1916 were part of an attack on Zenith Trench, Le Transloy.
+At some time Lewis must have transferred to the 2nd Battalion as date of entry to France is the same as that of the 2nd Battalion.
+In 1916 the 2nd Battalion were on the Somme battlefield and on 23 October 1916 were part of an attack on Zenith Trench, Le Transloy.
 The attack was successful but 47 were killed, 167 wounded and 14 missing.
 Lewis was among the casualties that day.
-As his remains had not been recovered he is remembered on the Thiepval Memorial to the Missing.
+He has no known grave and his name is commemorated on the Thiepval Memorial, France.

 Additional Information